- Say No

 - The fishery catches some threatened species such as Australian fur seals, shortfin mako sharks and seabirds, although industry has been proactive in trying to reduce mortalities of these vulnerable species.

+The SESSF trawl fishery has made significant progress in reducing protected seabird bycatch, though fur seal bycatch is potentially increasing.
 Seal Excluder Devices (SEDs), which act as escape hatches for seals that enter trawl nets, are mandatory.
 All trawl boats must have a seabird management plan in place to guide how each boat aims to reduce interactions with seabirds while actively fishing.
-Many of the solutions to seabird interactions have been fishing industry-led innovations.
-Initial evidence seems to indicate that some innovations could reduce the impact of fishing on endangered seabirds, however these have only recently been applied to fishing vessels and their effectiveness remains unquantified at present.
+Many of the solutions to seabird interactions have been fishing industry-led innovations and are proving highly successful in reducing these impacts.

 Most concerning is bycatch of a range of fishes which used to be primary or secondary target species of the fishery, that have been so severely overfished by the SESSF that they are now on the Australian Threatened, Endangered or Protected Species lists.

 No Australian fishery has pushed more of its former target and secondary species onto our endangered species lists, and there is no evidence of recovery for most of these species.
 Special rebuilding strategies that allow these species to be caught and sold while holding this protected status are largely failing to deliver sufficient if any actual rebuilding.

 Without major reform, AMCS expects more species caught by the SESSF to be placed on the Australian endangered species list than will recover in the foreseeable future.